For Sono Group N.V. [SEV], Analyst sees a rise to $4. What next?

 Wedbush have made an estimate for Sono Group N.V. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on September 13, 2022.

 Sono Group N.V.
-[SEV] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 69.44.
-With this latest performance, SEV shares gained by 13.93% in over the last four-week period, additionally sinking by -77.41% over the last 6 months – not to mention a drop of -91.29% in the past year of trading.
+[SEV] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.92.
+With this latest performance, SEV shares gained by 14.40% in over the last four-week period, additionally sinking by -73.87% over the last 6 months – not to mention a drop of -90.82% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Sono Group N.V.
 [SEV] shares currently have an operating margin of -356250.00 and a Gross Margin at -3850.00.
 Sono Group N.V.’s Net Margin is presently recorded at -399706.25.